Python-World/newsletter/doc/newsletters/2023/WEEK_28.md

 # Week 28 - July 2023

-## Introduction and Highlights

-Welcome to the latest edition of the Python-World Newsletter!
-We bring you the most exciting updates and insightful content from the Python community.
-In this week’s edition, we have some incredible code snippets, community spotlights, upcoming events, useful resources, and more.
-Let’s dive in!

-## Code Snippets

-### 1. ⚖️ Unleashing the Potential of Counter
+## 1. ⚖️ Unleashing the Potential of Counter

 The `Counter` class is a built-in container in Python's `collections` module that provides an easy way to count the occurrences of elements in an iterable.
 Whether it's counting elements in a list, characters in a string, or words in a text document, the `Counter` has got you covered.